She’s wearing red fucking pants.

 This isn’t glamorous.
 It is mundane, to be kind.
 It’s the lawyer equivalent of a sweat shop.
-But it’s money and I can still maintain my own practice at the same time.
-(As well as continue to conduct this digital symphony of madness.)
+But it’s money.

 This isn’t a real term.
 Business casual is a matter of art.
 Business casual once was a suit but not tie.
 These days it can include jeans and a non-offensive t-shirt.
-(Keep in mind that it’s not like I’ll ever meet a client at this gig as I’m just reading documents – I could do this in my underwear.)
+I’ll never meet a client at this gig – I could do this in my underwear.